aedandan/distributed-sugarscape/DISTRIBUTED-README.md

 When all of the above are installed, move the folders "work_queue_manager" and "WQ_Factory" into the top level directory of Sugarscape.

+Deployment:

+The manager program cannot spin up Work Queue workers on its own.
+It requires a login on a separate endpoint where HTCondor or SLURM are installed.
+Once logged into an endpoint of this nature, run the associated Make command for activating workers.

+Once workers are active, use the following instructions to determine how best to run the program.

+To run the Python script that activates the Work Queue manager process and submit tasks to live work queue workers (assuming they are already active):

+python3 SugarscapeFactory.py -s [the number of seeds per decision model] > [name of your output file]

+Where the number of seeds per decision model is number specified in the Sugarscape config.json file.
+These must match in order to produce accurate timing data for the program.

+Alternatively, confirm that the number of seeds specified in the Sugarscape config.json file is 50 and simply run the "make distributed_data" command specified above.

 Makefile Options: